 The Junior Retreat, "A Disciple’s Journey", is an overnight retreat directed by our Junior Class Chaplain and facilitated by a team of Youth Ministers from various parishes from around the Archdiocese of Chicago.
-It takes place at the La Salle Manor Retreat Center in Plano and the Techny Towers Retreat Center in Techny, IL.
-Junior retreat complements the junior religion classes with two full days of personal prayer, group reflection, community building, celebration of the Eucharist and Reconciliation.
+It takes place at the La Salle Manor Retreat Center in Plano and the Lindenwood Retreat Center in Plymouth, IN, the Portiuncula Prayer Center in Frankfort, IL.
+Junior Retreat complements the junior religion classes with two full days of personal prayer, group reflection, community building, celebration of the Eucharist and Reconciliation.
 The juniors have time for private reflection and prayer, as well as discussion and sharing of concerns and hopes.
 Just as private prayer is a special way of encountering God, so is time for sharing.
 In this special way, the “Word of God” is being formulated and spoken through some of God’s greatest creations – your sons and daughters.

 A general overview of the Kairos Program can be found on the Senior Formation & Ministry page.
 Because space is limited in our Kairos program, juniors are strongly encouraged to inquire about this early spiritual opportunity.

-During the past summer, Saint Ignatius College Prep provided opportunities for approximately 85 rising seniors on Summer Service Projects.
+During the past summer, Saint Ignatius College Prep provided virtual opportunities for rising seniors on Summer Service Projects.
+We look forward to in-person trips this summer.
 The site locations extend from Chicago to New Orleans, New Jersey, the border of Arizona and Mexico, and Los Angeles.
-The Junior and Senior Class Chaplains will collaborate in the second semester (January 21 & 22, 2020) to inform and recruit students for the Summer 2020 Immersion Program and to distribute application materials.
-For more information, please feel welcome to contact the Senior Class Chaplain at firstname.lastname@example.org.
+The Junior and Senior Class Chaplains will collaborate in the second semester (January 25 & 26, 2022) to inform and recruit students for the Summer 2022 Immersion Program and to distribute application materials.
+For more information, please feel welcome to contact the Senior Class Chaplain at email@example.com.

 Grounded in a faith that does justice, this co-curricular service organization limits its general membership to students in the junior and senior classes.
 Facilitated by a junior/senior executive board, IVC members reflect on and pray about how our Catholic/Christian faith inspires, motivates and sustains our call to be Men and Women for Others beyond our Freshman and Sophomore service commitment.
 These ongoing examples of service include: